Trump's praise of Lewandowski for U.S. Senate sparks scrutiny of his lobbying

-WASHINGTON (Reuters) - President Donald Trump waded into an internal Republican fight in New Hampshire ahead of his trip there on Thursday, advocating that his former presidential campaign manager Corey Lewandowski run for the Republican nomination for U.S. Senate to challenge Democratic incumbent Jeanne Shaheen.
+WASHINGTON (Reuters) - President Donald Trump waded into an internal Republican fight in New Hampshire ahead of his trip there on Thursday, advocating that his former presidential campaign manager Corey Lewandowski seek the party’s nomination for a U.S. Senate seat to challenge Democratic incumbent Jeanne Shaheen.

-Trump said in a radio interview that aired Thursday in New Hampshire that state resident Lewandowski “would be fantastic” as a senator.
+Trump said in a radio interview that aired Thursday in New Hampshire that Lewandowski, a state resident, “would be fantastic” as a senator.

 “He’s got great energy.
 He’s terrific on television,” Trump said.
 “He’s a really good guy.
 I like him a lot.
 I like his family.
 I like everything about him.”

+Later in the day, Trump took Lewandowski with him to a rally in Manchester, and told the crowd that his former aide would be tough to beat as a Senate candidate but “he hasn’t made up his mind yet.”

-Some Republicans in the state have already been vocal about not wanting to see a run by Lewandowski, who built a reputation as a ruthless campaigner before he launched Trump’s presidential bid in 2015.
+Some Republicans in New Hampshire have been vocal about not wanting to see a run by Lewandowski, who built a reputation as a ruthless campaigner before he launched Trump’s presidential bid in 2015.

-If he runs, it would set up a potentially bruising primary contest.
+If he does run, it would set up a potentially bruising primary contest.
 Bill O’Brien, a former state House speaker, is running, and other well-known Republicans could still enter the race.

 “Corey Lewandowski is a shadow lobbyist with a nefarious client list that includes foreign interests, which is why New Hampshire Republicans and even Governor Chris Sununu have been keeping their distance,” said Josh Marcus-Blank, a spokesman for the New Hampshire Democratic Party.

-He has repeatedly denied that his work constitutes lobbying, but T-Mobile acknowledged in 2018 that he served as a consultant on their lobbying effort to get antitrust approval for their acquisition of Sprint.
+He has repeatedly denied that his work constitutes lobbying.
+T-Mobile acknowledged in 2018 that he served as a consultant on the company’s lobbying effort to get antitrust approval for the acquisition of Sprint.

 T-Mobile is expected to gain approval in the next month from the Federal Communications Commission, which is run by a Trump appointee.

-Manafort was then fired after reports of his ties with Russia and lobbying work done on their behalf, which ultimately landed him in federal prison.
+Manafort was then fired after reports of his ties with Russia and lobbying work done on its behalf, which ultimately landed him in federal prison.

 Lewandowski has never registered as a lobbyist.
 It is common for high-level lobbyists in Washington to skirt registration requirements and instead act as consultants to corporations.

 After leaving Avenue, Lewandowski was linked with the firm Turnberry Strategies, which was named after a Trump golf course and used the same address as the building where Lewandowski lived.
-T-Mobile said they hired Turnberry, including Lewandowski, to consult on their merger with Sprint.
+T-Mobile said it hired Turnberry, including Lewandowski, to consult on its merger with Sprint.
 Even after that disclosure, Lewandowski continued to deny ever working for Turnberry.